temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 ---

 Running into limits can cause unexpected failures.
-Knowing the limits of Temporal can prevent that.
+Knowing Temporal's limits can prevent that.

 This section details many of the errors and warnings coded into the Temporal Platform.
 Errors are hard limits that fail when reached.